magomimmo/modern-cljs/doc/tutorial-04.md

 (set! (.-onload js/window) init)
 ```

-As you can see from this ugly code, we have defined two functions:
+As you can see, this pedantic code directly translated from JS code,
-`validate-form` and `init`.
-Note that in CLJ/CLJS the use of CamelCase
-to name things is not idiomatic.
+defines two functions: `validate-form` and `init`.

+> Note that in CLJ/CLJS the use of CamelCase to name things is not
+> idiomatic.
+That's why we translate JS `validateForm` function name
+> to `validate-form` CLJS function name.

-The `let` form allows you to define kind of local variables, like `var`
+The `let` form allows you to define a kind of local variables, like
-in JS code.

-As we said, we used exstensively the ["." and ".-" JS interop][12]
+`var` in the above JS code.
+As we said, we exstensively used the "."
-to call JS native functions (e.g. `.getElementById`) and to get/set JS
+and ".-" JS interop to call JS native functions
+(e.g. `.getElementById`) and to get/set JS object properties
-object properties (i.e. `.-value`) or funcions we want as value
+(i.e. `.-value`) or funcions we want as value (e.g. `.-getElementById`
-(e.g. `.-getElementById` and `.-onsubmit`), rather than execute.
+and `.-onsubmit`), rather than execute.
+This is one of the

-This is one of the differences between CLJS from CLJ.
-It dipends on the
+[differences between CLJS from CLJ][12] that dipends on the underlying
-underlying host virtual machine (i.e. JSVM versus JVM).
+hosting virtual machine (i.e. JSVM versus JVM).

 Copy `login.html` file from [ch02 of Modern JS Code][3] to
 `resources/public` directory.

-If you're using an HTML5 browser, instruct the form to deactivate input
+> If you're using an HTML5 browser, instruct the form to deactivate
-validation by adding `novalidate` as last attribute of the form.
+> input validation by adding `novalidate` as last attribute of the
+> form.

-Finally, set the `src` script attribute value to `js/modern.js`.
-Here is
+Finally, set the `src` script tag attribute value to
-the final `login.html`
+`js/modern.js`.
+Here is the final `login.html`

 ```html
 <!doctype html>